DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Background

+For an input \( \boldsymbol{x} \), the output becomes \( \boldsymbol{h} = \boldsymbol{xW} + \boldsymbol{xAB} \).
+This approach leverages the insight that fine-tuning updates often lie in a low-dimensional subspace, drastically reducing trainable parameters (sometimes by up to 10,000×) while keeping inference efficient, since the low-rank matrices can be merged with the original weights after training.

-The second direction involves developing frameworks that enable dynamic fusion of LoRAs.
-For instance, \citet{xu2024meteora} introduced MeteoRA, a token-level Mixture-of-Experts (MoE) style multi-task LoRA framework.
-MeteoRA incorporates a trainable gating mechanism across all attention and MLP layers to automatically select and fuse different LoRAs based on input tokens.
-While MeteoRA successfully facilitates dynamic management of multiple tasks, the inclusion of a trainable gating module at every attention and MLP layer with token-level routing significantly increases inference time compared to single LoRA inference.
+\paragraph{Multi-task LoRA Mixture.} A single LoRA adapter is tailored to one downstream task, limiting its utility to that particular application.
+To enable multi-task handling, one approach fine-tunes a single adapter on a combined dataset, but this can dilute domain-specific knowledge~\citep{lin2024teamlora}.
+Alternatively, individual LoRA adapters can be treated as modular components.
+Some architectures combine multiple adapters via a learnable weighted sum~\citep{huang2023lorahub} or unified CUDA memory pools~\citep{sheng2023s}, though these often require manual selection and additional few-shot or in-context learning.
+A more dynamic method, as seen in MeteoRA~\citep{xu2025meteora}, uses a token-level Mixture-of-Experts framework with a trainable gating mechanism across layers to automatically fuse different LoRAs.
+However, the inclusion of a trainable gating module at every attention and MLP layer with token-level routing significantly increases inference time compared to single LoRA inference.
 This performance drawback remains substantial even with the development of GPU kernel acceleration methods.